hashicorp/consul-k8s/README.md

 for each feature will be noted below.
 By versioning this project separately, we can iterate on Kubernetes integrations more quickly and release new versions without forcing Consul users to do a full Consul upgrade.

+> :warning: **Please note**: We take Consul's security and our users' trust very seriously.
+If you believe you have found a security issue in Consul K8s, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).

 ## Features